Bonf6059/ISA-Medieval/README.md

 Just a bunch of patches and addons to various mods and some medieval stuff.

-# Possible next updates
+# Ideas for possible next updates

 - Decide wheter to add stuff like Alps and lyndwurm etc
+- Decide wheter to add stuff like monster caves
 - Decide wheter to add runes and sigil from medieval overhaul (problem is that there is A LOT of textures)
 - Add lemon cakes
-- Apiary that produces VFE Medieval 2 honey
+- Add Apiary that produces VFE Medieval 2 honey
-- Mending bench from medieval overhaul
+- Add Mending bench from medieval overhaul
-- Scribe table to make books
+- Add Scribe table to make books
+- Add Tea made from herbs that increase (lower?) the mental break treshold; it gives the heddif "Warm, relaxing feeling" and it let you withstand colder temperatures
+- Add a drug that looks like glimmerQuartz from the stoneborn delights but made with Pyrinth and/or criopyrinth to change the temperature that one can withstand but with a minor toxic buildup (look at the VFEM2 draughts)

 # Old updates

-14/11/2025
+14/11/2025 - "A new look"
 - Changed textures of:

       - Logo of the mod